 As Pew Research Center explains, most of us now use these platforms, without thinking about them, to connect with “excess goods or capacity – …, space in the passenger seat of someone’s car, a room in someone’s home, a parking space, …”.
-As 79% of US job hunters now utilize online resources in their most recent job search, it is imperative that we also ensure that our organization’s intranet provides our employees the same online access to internal career opportunities.
+As 79% of US job hunters now utilise online resources in their most recent job search, it is imperative that we also ensure that our organisation’s intranet provides our employees the same online access to internal career opportunities.

 We spend a lot of time thinking about how we can engage with our employees so that we: